James Bond producers give full creative control to Amazon after 60 years

 Albert Broccoli and Harry Saltzman launched the Bond films in 1962 before Broccoli’s daughter and stepson took over.
 The Broccoli dynasty, cemented in the family’s UK-based production company EON, is responsible for the franchise’s most successful films, including Casino Royale, Quantum of Solace, and Skyfall.

-On Thursday (20 February), Amazon announced it had forged a deal with Broccoli and Wilson to hand over the James Bond intellectual property rights.
+On Thursday (20 February), Amazon announced it had forged a new joint venture with Broccoli and Wilson to hand over the James Bond intellectual property rights.
 While the two will remain co-owners of the franchise, the transaction leaves creative control of all future productions in the hands of Amazon.

 The new deal comes amid mounting speculation over the fate of the British spy franchise after Daniel Craig made his final appearance as Bond in 2021’s No Time To Die almost four years ago.
 The franchise has gone silent in recent years, with no formal plans for the next movie or any recruitment of the next Bond actor.